Optimal Single-Shot Decoding of Quantum Codes: Experimental Results

-We provide further code design examples of syndrome error correcting codes.
+Figure \ref{fig:product_1} shows the probability of decoding failure versus $\epsilon$ for different values of $\delta$.
+While for \CA we consider $\delta=0.05$ and $\delta=0.08$, for \CB we consider $\delta = 0.0654$ and $\delta =0.1$ due to the additional weight-$6$ rows.
+Although \CB shows a visible performance gain for both values of $\delta$, \ac{deg-MAP} decoding does not yield performance benefits compared to \ac{MAP} decoding for the current setup.
+We provide further code design examples of syndrome error-correcting codes.
 First, we consider $\bm{H}_X$ including the last redundant row, and repeat the eight measurements three times.
-Formally, the resulting $(24,7)$ syndrome error correcting code \CC with $d_{\mathrm{min}}=6$ can be described as the serial concatenation of a $(8,7)$ single parity-check code with $d_{\mathrm{min}}=2$ and a $(24,8)$ code with $d_{\mathrm{min}}=3$.
+Formally, the resulting $(24,7)$ syndrome error-correcting code \CC with $d_{\mathrm{min}}=6$ can be described as the serial concatenation of a $(8,7)$ single parity-check code with $d_{\mathrm{min}}=2$ and a $(24,8)$ code with $d_{\mathrm{min}}=3$.
 The $(24,8)$ code repeats each of the eight information bits three times.
 Its generator matrix is $\bm I \otimes [1~1~1]$, where $\bm I$ is an $8 \times 8$ identity matrix.
 Second, we consider $\bm{H}_X$ without the last redundant row and repeat the seven syndrome measurements four times.
-The result is a $(28,7)$ syndrome error correcting code \CE with $d_{\mathrm{min}}=4$.
+The result is a $(28,7)$ syndrome error-correcting code \CE with $d_{\mathrm{min}}=4$.
 Third, we consider \CD and repeat only the first four measurements once.
 The resulting code is a concatenation of a $(24,7)$ code with $d_{\mathrm{min}}=8$ and a $(28,24)$ code with $d_{\mathrm{min}}=1$.
 The concatenated code \CF has parameters $(28,7)$ and $d_{\mathrm{min}}=9$.
 The probability of decoding failure versus $\epsilon$ is shown in Fig.~\ref{fig:product_2}.
-Again, for a fair comparison, $\delta$ has been adjusted to account for the changing stabilizer weights.
-Observe that plain repetition of the syndrome measurements shows visible losses while using redundant measurements, including also concatenated schemes (with an inner repetition code), show performance improvements.
+Again, for a fair comparison, $\delta$ has been adjusted to account for the change in stabilizer weights.
+Observe that plain repetition of the syndrome measurements leads to noticeable losses in performance.
+In contrast, using redundant measurements, including also concatenated schemes (with an inner repetition code), leads to an improvement in performance.
 Again, degenerate \ac{MAP} decoding does not yield visible advantages.